cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 # Multi-Key AEAD Limits {#mu-limits}

-In the multi-key setting, each user is assumed to have an independent and identically distributed key, though nonces may be re-used across users with some very small probability.
+In the multi-key setting, each user is assumed to have an independent and uniformly distributed key, though nonces may be re-used across users with some very small probability.
 The success probability in attacking one of these many independent keys can be generically bounded by the success probability of attacking a single key multiplied by the number of keys present {{MUSecurity}}, {{GCM-MU}}.